Overview

 Reports must be in the approved format and include:

-• a summary of any Consumer Data Right complaints
+• a summary of any Consumer Data Right complaints for the reporting period

 • information on any new goods or services that the accredited data recipient offers using Consumer Data Right data, with a description of what data is needed for those new goods or services and why